shre-yah/cryptoverse/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Preview
+Due to new rules of V2 API, could not run them successfully on local..but learnt the procedure of API integration.
+These are snaps from others on same projects.
 <img src="./resources/home.png" width="400" />&nbsp;<img src="./resources/chart.png" width="400" />
 <img src="./resources/coin.png" width="400" />&nbsp;<img src="./resources/news.png" width="400" />